The Benson Designs Story.

 What was your biggest hurdle in getting started?

 There is more than one but the one that stands out the most to me is time.
 I’ve felt I was good at managing time but as the business began to grow I soon realized there are only so many hours in a day.
-Not spending as much time with my family has been hard, but because of their consent support and understanding I’ve been able to achieve each goal I have set for my business.
+Not spending as much time with my family has been hard, but because of their consent support and understanding, I’ve been able to achieve each goal I have set for my business.

 How do you decide what Markets to go after?

-Most of my customers are online business that I design logos and other artwork then handle the production and drop ship the orders directly to the end user.
+Most of my customers are online businesses that I design logos and other artwork then handle the production and drop ship the orders directly to the end user.
 I have partnered with some other apparel decorators that offer services that I currently don’t and vice versa.
 Recently I’ve been working with a lot more local small businesses I always felt I could relate to them with being a small business owner myself.
 Being able to offer those services that will help them grow their business and mine is what’s most satisfying.

 What technologies do you use?